Japanese Delicacy (III): Sushi

 You can indeed get sushi from convenience stores and supermarkets.
 However, in Japan, many exclusive sushi restaurants are providing formal and quality sushi.

-4. Only Michelin restaurants have quality Sushi.
+4. Only Michelin restaurants have quality sushi.

-In Japan, some of the best sushi restaurants don’t have Michelin stars.
+In Japan, some of the best sushi restaurants donât have Michelin stars.
 They may be unknown to travelers but highly respected by the locals and sushi lovers.
-Normally, they have to be booked months, even a year, before.
+Normally, they have to be booked months, sometimes even a year, before.

 5. Sushi should be eaten with soy sauce and wasabi.

 If you eat sushi in casual restaurants, you can add wasabi and dip soy sauce as you like.
-If you eat in an upscale sushi restaurant, the Sushi is already seasoned by the chef, therefore, adding extra seasonings is not encouraged.
+If you eat in an upscale sushi restaurant, the sushi is already seasoned by the chef, therefore, adding extra seasonings is not encouraged.

-6. You should eat Sushi with chopsticks.
+6. You should eat sushi with chopsticks.

-Similarly, if you eat Sushi in casual restaurants or at home, eat in the way you like!
+Similarly, if you eat sushi in casual restaurants or at home, you can eat them the way you like!
 However, high-end sushi restaurants share different opinions on whether sushi should be eaten with chopsticks.
-In most cases, it’s recommended to eat with your hand.
+In most cases, itâs recommended to eat sushi with your hand.

 Types of Sushi